Sorafenib and Nivolumab in Treating Participants With Unresectable, Locally Advanced or Metastatic Liver Cancer

 Multicenter Pilot Study of the Safety, Efficacy, and Immune Cell Profiling in Advanced Hepatocellular Carcinoma (HCC) Patients Treated With the Combination of Sorafenib Plus Nivolumab as First-Line of Systemic Therapy

-LEAD-IN ARM I: Participants receive nivolumab IV over 30 minutes on days 1 and 15, and sorafenib PO beginning on day 15 of course 1, then on days 1-28 of subsequent courses.
-Courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.
+Patients receive nivolumab IV over 30 minutes on days 1 and 15, and sorafenib tosylate once daily (QD) or twice daily (BID) on days 1-28.
+Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.

 You can join if…

 Open to people ages 18 years and up